KidPudel/Iggy-s-Vault/gamedev/godot/autoload.md

 [[Call down, signal up]]

 # We need a shared data or functionality, but the autoload is unnecessary
-Instead of that we have [[static]] variables and functions, as well as [[resource]], that we can create, and then just include therefore share across.
+Instead of that we have [[static]] variables and functions, as well as [[Godot resource]], that we can create, and then just include therefore share across.

 Since autoload is not a part of the tree, you loose the ability of [[Call down, signal up]], since it is the outer entity.
 And therefore also it pollutes your code, since you have only the ability to globally call logic of autoload across whole project.